-State Finals WILL TAKE PLACE from September 27 to October 31 AND everyone who registered for our local 2020 Senior Games will have the opportunity to compete and experience State Finals without even leaving Cherokee or Clay counties!
-The registration fee for State Finals this year will be $15 and registration begins on August 1st and ends on midnight of September 1st.
-As you can see from the new NCSG logo above – this will be the year of the “Virtual State Finals”.
+State Finals WILL TAKE PLACE from September 27 to October 31 AND everyone will have the opportunity to compete and experience State Finals SPORTS without even leaving Cherokee or Clay counties!
+The registration fee for State Finals this year will be $15 and registration begins on August 1st and ends on midnight of September 15th.
+This will be the year of the “Virtual State Finals”.
 Yes it will be a little different but just as much fun!

 So what exactly does this mean?
 Here is the basic scoop.

 All of the games and sports events WILL take place LOCALLY.
-Participants who registered for the local Senior Games in April/May (and did not request a refund or rain-check) will be able to register for the State Finals.
+Anyone who wants to participate in any of the sports and games will be able to register for the State Finals.
 SilverArts qualifiers will be able to participate by registering and submitting photos of their entries with their registration.

 As each event is completed locally, the results will be submitted to NCSG online.
 Once all of the results for all of the events from around the state are consolidated and compiled in Raleigh (each event has a deadline date for result submissions), the final results and winners will be announced live on a ZOOM and Facebook live-stream “Awards Ceremony” for each event.
 A schedule of the dates and times of the entire event Awards Ceremonies is available on the NCSG website.

 Each registrant will receive a State Finals lapel pin along with the option to purchase a State Finals T-shirt.
 This along with any medals won will be mailed to the participants at the close of the games.